OlegMikhailov23/Nerds-/README.md

 # Nerds-
-This site is making for train by Mikhailov OLeg.
+This site has been produced for train by Mikhailov OLeg.